Azure/azure-functions-openapi-extension/docs/openapi-core.md

 ### Install NuGet Package ###

-In order for your Azure Functions app to enable Open API capability, download the following NuGet package into your Azure Functions project.
+In order for your Azure Functions app to enable OpenAPI capability, download the following NuGet package into your Azure Functions project.

 ```bash
 dotnet add <PROJECT> package Microsoft.Azure.WebJobs.Extensions.OpenApi.OpenApi.Core
 ```

-### Expose Endpoints to Open API Document ###
+### Expose Endpoints to OpenAPI Document ###

-In order to include HTTP endpoints into the Open API document, use attribute classes (decorators) like:
+In order to include HTTP endpoints into the OpenAPI document, use attribute classes (decorators) like:

 ```csharp
 [FunctionName(nameof(AddDummy))]